heal-research/SimSharp/docs/README.md

 In any case, it is simple to extend the standard resources given that the code is open source.
 The classes are of moderate complexity, e.g. the *Resource* class is described in about 200 lines of code.

+### Environments

+Sim# offers several different simulation environments.
+The default environment is called `Simulation` and is the fastest.
+There is also a `ThreadSafeSimulation` which synchronises access to the event queue.
+This is useful if there is a separate thread that may create processes or which may fire events.
+It should be noted that the simulation itself is not multi-threaded.
+At any time there may only be a single process that is active.
+The "simulation thread" is that thread that called the `Run()` method.

+#### Realtime Simulation

+Starting with Sim# 3.3 we introduce a `PseudoRealtimeSimulation` environment that derives from `ThreadSafeSimulation`.
+It will put the simulation thread to sleep for the duration given by the next event in the queue, i.e., a delay of 5 seconds will put the simulation to sleep 5 seconds.
+An actual realtime guarantee is however not made.
+In fact, the overhead of the environment, for instance waking up processes, adding and removing from the event queue, and so on are not accounted for.
+Thus, this may lag behind the actual wall clock time.

+However, this environment allows *switching between real and virtual time* and also accepts a realtime scale so that it can be used to perform faster and slower than the actual real time by a certain factor.
+It offers to method to control the speed:

+* `SetVirtualTime()` will process items as fast as `ThreadSafeSimulation`
+* `SetRealtime(double scale)` will switch the simulation into realtime mode.

+These methods are thread safe and may be called from different threads.

+Obtaining the current simulation time using `Now` in realtime mode will account for the duration that the simulation is sleeping.
+Thus, calling this property from a different thread will always receive the actual simulation time, i.e., the time of the last event plus the elapsed time.

 ### Samples

 Processes that interact with common resources may create highly dynamic behavior which may not be analytically tractable and thus have to be simulated.
 Sim# includes a number of samples that, while being easy to understand and simple, show how to model certain processes such as preemption, interruption, handover of resource requests and more.
 A short summary of the provided samples together with the highlights are given in the following: